Skin Care – Cleaning Climbing Skins

 - Lie a skin down on your cardboard working surface, glue-side up, cover a segment of the skin with a strip of brown paper, and iron the paper (medium heat) for about 10 seconds.

 - Lift the strip of paper and much of the glue will transfer off the skin with the paper.
 You’ll need to experiment with the amount of time needed to iron each strip of paper (the paper should lift off easily carrying a good load of glue).
-You’ll need to repeat this process several times to remove a decade’s worth of grime from the tips and tails, which are likely to have the highest concentrations of dirty, gummy glue.
+You’ll need to repeat this process several times to remove years of grime from the tips and tails, which are likely to have the highest concentrations of dirty, gummy glue.